UO277938/CHAT-DGT/README.md

 # CHAT-DGT
 My own discord bot, it only runs for a text channel.

-It uses the OpenAI API to create automatic responses and it also can make photos from a text.
+It uses the OpenAI API, planning to use more AI.
+In search for new APIs to expand the uses of the bot.

+## Features:
+ - Reply to a message automaticaly using AI.
+ - Create a image from a message using AI.
-Currently is able to process commands from Discord.
-Searching new API to create a new and fun bot that can create some value even though I'm still learning.
+ - Currently is able to process commands from Discord as /ping...

+## What's next?
+ - Better pictures generation using LeonardoAI, waiting for API Key.
+ - Music provider, most likely using Youtube.
+ - Weather.
+ - Games...

+I'm still a student, glad you like it. 😊